KirillCheremisin/KirillCheremisin.github.io/about.md

 - Development practices (DevOps, QA);
 - Programming;
 - DevOps;
-- Working with somebody smarter than me.
+- Working with somebody smarter than me;
+- Martial arts.

-On the pages you can find my articles and some informatino about me.
+On the pages you can find my articles and some information about me.

 Education.
 1. Bachelor of Business Informatics (ITMO University).
 Key knowledge:
 - Business analysis (BPMN, ARIS);
+- Business requrements;
-- System analysis (IDEF, UML).
+- System analysis (IDEF, UML, database structure);
+- Technical specifications on information systems;
+- Overview of IT standards.

 2. Master of Applied Informatics (ITMO University).
+A logical continuation of the Bachelor.
+Overview of testing concepts, project on multicomponent web-app, making DWH on SQL Server.

 Experience.
 1. Junoir .NET developer. at window facory